 Like some of the other desks here, the assembly can be a pain.
 The good news is, Homall offers pretty good customer service, so if there’s an issue, definitely reach out to them so they can make it right.

-If you want a dual monitor computer desk that allows you to stand or sit, fear not.
-There are some great options out there, and we’ll take a look at a few of the best standing desks for dual monitors.
+If you want a dual monitor standing desk that allows you to stand or sit, fear not.
+There are some great options out there, and we’ll take a look at a few of the best dual monitor standing desks.

 #1) Vari Electric Standing Desk (Best Value)

 The Vari electric standing desk is one of the most popular standing desks on the market.
 It holds 200 pounds and has the greatest adjustment heights of both the ApexDesk and Flexispot standing desk.